A lot or a little?

 What parents need to know

-Parents need to know that the violence in this reboot is more intense than in the original 1970s series, but less over-the-top than in the feature film.
+Parents need to know that the violence in Charlie's Angels (2011) is more intense than in the original 1970s series, but less over-the-top than in the feature film.
 Characters carry weapons to defend themselves and that sudden moments of violence can include shootings and explosions that result in death.
 Like in the original series, the Angels also use their sexuality on the job -- but in a modern spin, so does their male colleague.
 In addition, there's some light language (mostly "bitch" and "damn") and social drinking, with some brand mentions (like Prada).

 - Parents say